Skip to main content

 Sometimes a pedestrian or cyclist accident is caused or worsened by poor road design, missing crosswalks, broken sidewalks, inadequate lighting, or missing bike lanes.
 In these situations, the government entity responsible for maintaining the road may share liability.

 However, suing a government entity in North Carolina is different from suing a private party.
 The NC Tort Claims Act governs claims against state agencies, and local government immunity rules apply to cities and counties.
+See our detailed guide on suing NCDOT and government vehicles for full procedures.

 Key limitations: